joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 If better syntax implementation details are found and if they're not compatible with v1.0 syntax, I will summarize them and arrange them to v2.0 implementation.
 This [new syntax](https://github.com/joe-sky/jsx-sfc/projects/1#card-64518964) may be added in the future, we can use TS function overload to implement it, so that the existing API of 1.x will not be break.

+### vscode-jsx-sfc support regular syntax

+I plan to make `Split Editors` feature of `vscode-jsx-sfc` support regular React function components syntax in the future, which is currently being explored and designed.

 ## Change Logs

 [Check here.](https://github.com/joe-sky/jsx-sfc/blob/main/CHANGELOG.md)

+## Contributing

+1. Fork it
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

 ## Who is using